mneri/csv/IMPLEMENTATION.md

 ```
 Action flags are checked using a simple bitwise `&` operation (`state & SFH`).
 If the flag is set, the parser shall take
 the corresponding action. _This separation allows different CSV dialects to be plugged seamlessly into high-performance
-parsing pipelines without duplicating stream-handling or optimization logic._ The parser components are deliberately
+parsing pipelines without duplicating stream-handling or optimization logic._

-kept stupid (and that's a compliment).
+The parser components are deliberately kept stupid (and that's a compliment).
+The parser's main loop is incredibly
+simple and just about 20 lines of code.

 # Vector API
 The [Vector API](https://openjdk.org/jeps/508) is an exciting feature of JDK 16 and above that allows engineers to